|

 glass mugs with homemade peanut butter hot chocolate next to a spoon of peanut butter.

-Why you’ll love this peanut butter hot chocolate recipe
+Why you Will love this peanut butter hot chocolate

 Ingredients